Shawn Spears: Second return to WWE (2024–present)

 At NXT Vengeance Day on February 4, 2024, a mysterious vignette was played.
 Arneill made his return to WWE in the February 27 episode of NXT, attacking Ridge Holland with a steel chair.
 Instead of returning as Tye Dillinger, he kept the Shawn Spears name as well as his "Chairman" gimmick from AEW.
 Spears defeated Uriah Connors on March 5 at NXT: Roadblock.
 Spears wrestled for the NXT Championship in a fatal four-way match at NXT Heatwave, which was won by Ethan Page.

 He began a storyline where he became Brooks Jensen's mentor and formed a stable with Izzi Dame and Niko Vance called The Culling.
-On the March 4 episode of NXT, Spears defeated Tony D'Angelo to win the NXT North American Championship.
+On the March 4, 2025 episode of NXT, Spears defeated Tony D'Angelo to win the NXT North American Championship.
 On the April 1 episode of NXT, Spears lost the title to Ricky Saints despite interference from The Culling, ending his reign at 28 days.
 On the July 22 episode of NXT, The Culling (Spears, Vance, Dame and Tatum Paxley) defeated NXT Tag Team Champions Hank and Tank (Hank Walker and Tank Ledger), Zaria, and WWE Speed Women's and NXT Women's North American Champion Sol Ruca in an eight-person mixed tag team match in The Culling's first match as a whole stable.
+On the June 23, 2026 episode of NXT, Vance attacked Spears and put him through the announce table as Dame watched, kicking Spears out of the group.

+Spears attacked Vance with a steel chair following his match against Shiloh Hill on the July 7 episode of NXT.
+The two faced off in a singles match on the July 21 episode of NXT, with Spears winning by a disqualification after pretending to have been hit by Vance with a steel chair.

+He has also served as a coach at the WWE Performance Center since his return in 2024.

 Other media

-Arneill, as Tye Dillinger, appears in the video games WWE 2K17 (as downloadable content), WWE 2K18 and WWE 2K19, and as Shawn Spears in WWE 2K25 as a playable character.
+Arneill, as Tye Dillinger, appears in the video games WWE 2K17 (as downloadable content), WWE 2K18 and WWE 2K19, and as Shawn Spears in WWE 2K25 and WWE 2K26 as a playable character.

 Personal life

 Arneill married Australian professional wrestler Cassandra McIntosh, better known by her ring names Cassie Lee and Peyton Royce, in August 2019.
-They have two sons named Austin (born January 17, 2023) and Harley (born June 21, 2024).
+They have two children.

 Arneill and fellow Canadian professional wrestler Mattias Clement, better known by his ring name Tyler Breeze, co-own and run a wrestling school called Flatbacks Wrestling in Apopka, Florida.